Energy return on investment: Conventional oil

-Shale oil
+Oil Shale

-Due to the process heat input requirements for shale oil harvesting, the EROI is much lower than for conventional oil sources.
-Typically natural gas is used, either directly combusted for process heat or used to power an electricity generating turbine, which then uses electrical heating elements to heat the underground layers of shale to produce oil from the kerogen.
-Resulting EROI is typically around 1.4-1.5.
+Due to the process heat input requirements for oil shale harvesting, the EROI is low.
+Typically, natural gas is used, either directly combusted for process heat or used to power an electricity-generating turbine, which then uses electrical heating elements to heat the underground layers of shale to produce oil from the kerogen.
+The resulting EROI is typically around 1.4–1.5.
 Economically, oil shale might be viable due to the effectively free natural gas on site used for heating the kerogen, but opponents have debated that the natural gas could be extracted directly and used for relatively inexpensive transportation fuel rather than heating shale for a lower EROI and higher carbon emissions.

 Oil liquids

-The weighted average standard EROI of all oil liquids (including coal-to-liquids, gas-to-liquids, biofuels, etc.) is expected to decrease from 44.4 in 1950 to a plateau of 6.7 in 2050.
+The weighted average standard EROI of all oil liquids (including coal-to-liquids, gas-to-liquids, biofuels, etc.) is expected to decrease from 44.4 in 1950 to 6.7 in 2050.